technote-space/laravel-transaction-fire-event/README.md

 ```

 ## Usage
-1. In the model where you want to control the firing of events, extend it with `TransactionFireEventModel` instead of `Model`.
+1. In the model where you want to control the firing of events, use `DelayFireEvent` trait.

    ```php
    <?php